 Castlevania returns with a season packed with Deception, Manipulation, and Blood (lots of Blood).

-However, rather than immediately give us the epic showdown between Dracula and his half-breed Son, Alucard.
+However, rather than immediately give us the epic showdown between Dracula and his Son, Alucard.
 The series introduces fans to new characters in the form of Dracula’s Devil Forge Masters and war Generals.

 Similar to a typical episode of Game of Thrones, Castlevania’s second season partly focuses on the schemes that quietly brew in the background, while Dracula’s war on humanity continues.